Nicholls Online Basics

 - Be committed and motivated

 - It is helpful to write down your motivation and put it at your desk or on your fridge.
-It is common to become unmotivated while taking courses having a reminder to look at refocuses your mind and helps you accomplish your goal.
-Be sure to write down all assignments and due dates
+It is common to become unmotivated while taking courses.
+Having a reminder to look at refocuses your mind and helps you accomplish your goal.

 - Be timely with assignments and studying